Tips for Saving Water

 Using Reclaimed Water

 A final way in which we can reduce the wastage of fresh water is to use reclaimed water.
-Reclaimed water is highly treated waste water that is clear in appearance, odourless and safe for non-drinking use.
+Reclaimed water is highly treated effluent that is clear in appearance, odourless and safe for non-drinking use.
 It is suitable for toilet flushing and irrigation, and is being used by the Government in various trial areas throughout Hong Kong.
-The Government is looking to expand its use in the future, because reclaimed water can minimise pollution to the environment through sewage outflows and relieve the demand for freshwater in a region that supplies only around 20-30% of its own water.
+The Government is looking to expand its use in the future, because reclaimed water minimises pollution to the environment and burden to the ecosystem, and relieves the demand on freshwater resource.